armory/docs/content/en/docs/combined-matrix.md

-### Lambdas/Function
+### Serverless

-You write the function and you’ll utilize Spinnaker to manage the rollout of iterative versions.
-These are usually hosted by Cloud Providers
+You write the function and use Armory to manage the rollout of iterative versions.
+These are usually hosted by Cloud Providers.

 <!--